oracle-livelabs/oci/apps-cloud-adventure-scm/01-global-order-promising/promising.md

 ## Introduction

-Welcome to Oracle’s Cloud Adventure.
 This is a fresh and unique way to offer you a chance for hands-on experience of highly differentiated and specifically curated content of numerous vignettes that are typically encountered Supply Chain Management.
 We hope you will enjoy today’s adventure exploring a complete and unified solution for the office of the COO.

 As you follow along, do not forget to answer the Adventure Check Point questions!